earthly/website/blog/_posts/2024-04-04-cosine_similarity_text_embeddings.md

 }
 ```

-Pedants might say, well, someone could have a pet brick couldn't they?
+Pedants might say, well, someone could have a pet brick, couldn't they?
 And maybe you could use a shoe as construction material?
-And yes, that is true, categoies are not all or nothing, lets make them floats from 1 to 0.
-The closer to 1 the more relevant the word is to the category.
+And yes, that is true.
+Categories are not all or nothing.
+Let's make them float from 1 to 0.
+The closer to 1, the more relevant the word is to the category.

 ```
 items = {